admozh17/labor_robot/README.md

 ### Why this formula?

-The previous version used `1 − (1−robot)×(1−AI)` (OR logic), which inflated scores for occupations threatened by only one dimension.
+We don't want inflated scores for occupations threatened by only one dimension.
 A politician has near-zero robotic relevance — only 3% of their job is physical — so robot risk shouldn't lift their score.
 The weighted blend fixes this: each automation vector is weighted by what fraction of the job it actually applies to.

 ---